bdureau/RocketFlightLogger/README.md

 I am also working on a Java interface and an Android application that can plot the flight and configure the altimeter.
 <img src="/pictures/altimulti.JPG" width="49%">

 With a bluetooth module
 <img src="/pictures/altimulti_bluetooth.JPG" width="49%">

 With a USB cable
 <img src="/pictures/altimulti_usb.JPG" width="49%">

 With a 3DR telemetry module
 <img src="/pictures/altimulti_3DRtelemetry.jpg" width="49%">

-Telemetry on your tablet
+Telemetry on your tablet or phone
 <img src="/pictures/altimulti_telemetry.jpg" width="49%">

 # Talking to the altimeter using command line